BobRossCodes/kahootbot/README.md

 **Cons:**
  - Can be tricked by randomizing questions and answers or by using question types like true or false, type answer, puzzle, poll or slide.
- - Can't join if there is 2 step join (pattern confirm) or if are picked by spinning the wheel.
+ - Can't join if there is 2 step join (pattern confirm), if name is already in use or if are picked by spinning the wheel.

 # Usage: